About this course

 About the instructor

 Donna Andersen is author of Lovefraud.com, a website that teaches people to recognize and recover from sociopaths.
-She is also author of Red Flags of Love Fraud—10 signs you’re dating a sociopath and the Red Flags of Love Fraud Workbook.
+She is also author of Senior Sociopaths — How to recognize and escape lifelong abusers, Red Flags of Love Fraud—10 signs you’re dating a sociopath and the Red Flags of Love Fraud Workbook.

 Donna learned about sociopaths the hard way—by marrying one.
 She tells the whole outrageous story in her first book, Love Fraud—How marriage to a sociopath fulfilled my spiritual plan.

-Donna has collected more than 5,000 cases of people targeted by sociopaths, and has conducted five Internet surveys of survivors.
-She has presented her research on sociopaths to the Society for the Scientific Study of Psychopathy.
+Donna has collected more than 10,000 cases of people targeted by sociopaths, and has conducted seven Internet surveys of survivors.
+She is co-author of two scientific papers and has presented her research on sociopaths to the Society for the Scientific Study of Psychopathy.
 Donna is the program administrator for Lovefraud CE, which offers continuing education about personality disorders for survivors and mental health professionals.

-Donna has appeared on television shows including ABC News 20/20, Who the Bleep Did I Marry?, My Life is a Lifetime Movie, Handsome Devils, Urban Legends and The Ricki Lake Show.
+Donna has appeared on television shows including Love, Honor, Betray; Deadly Women; ABC News 20/20; Who the Bleep Did I Marry?; My Life is a Lifetime Movie; Handsome Devils; Urban Legends and The Ricki Lake Show.
 She has been interviewed for multiple radio shows, print articles and web posts.

 Many Lovefraud readers thank Donna for saving their lives.